oyebolakolapo/LHL_Project_One_Kolapo/starting_with_data.md

 8.91E+18	 Men's Vintage Badge Tee White![image](https://github.com/oyebolakolapo/LHL_Project_One_Kolapo/assets/40770957/af7894a3-4fae-452d-a11f-16d751043445)

-Question 5:
+#Question 5:
---Compute the percentage of visitors to the site that actually makes a purchase SQL Queries:
+##Compute the percentage of visitors to the site that actually makes a purchase
+###SQL Queries:
 SELECT
    all_sessions.transactions, COUNT(fullvisitorid) * 100.0 / ((SELECT COUNT(fullvisitorid) FROM all_sessions) * 1.0)
 FROM all_sessions